ChrisPikul510/terminality/README.md

 ### Parser / Call
 When Shell receives a command input from prompt it sends it to the parser.
 The parser first cleans the command (trims empty white space), and replaces any environment variables it finds (these are denoted as $ENV, ex. $PATH).
 Then it sends these for tokenization, which breaks the input up into an array of pieces based on white-space.
 The tokenizer does consider quotes and keeps those intact.
-From their, a call object is created.
+From there, a call object is created.
 The call object is basically just a manifest of the considered command structure.
 It treats the first token as command/program, and the rest as arguments.
 But!
 The arguments are roughly parsed based on if they start with `-`, which then denotes them as properties (read: flags/options).